darklang/dark/docs/adding-a-secret.md

 ## Make it accessible to the app

-Getting the production configuration into the OCaml app is handled in `config.ml`/`config.mli` or `config.rs`.
-It typically makes it into the JS app via `ui.html`, which has values filled in from `webserver.ml`.
+Getting the production configuration into the F# app is handled in `Config.fs` or `config.rs`.
+It typically makes it into the JS app via `ui.html`, which has values filled in from `Ui.fs`.

 ## Non-secret configuration